wp-plugins/official-statcounter-plugin-for-wordpress/readme.txt

 == Changelog ==

+= 1.6.6 =
+Removed deprecated function calls

+= 1.6.5 =
+Modified url used for dashboard to not include project id when it has not been set.

+= 1.6.4 =
+Improved UI to give error message in dashboard when no project id has been set

 = 1.6.3 =
 * Bug fix to prevent user entry of whitespace characters for Project ID and Security Code